 On November 28, 2019, the Office of the Leading Group for Specific Rectification against Online Finance Risks and the Office of the Leading Group for Specific Rectification against P2P Online Lending Risks jointly issued the Guidance of Transformation of Online Lending Information Intermediaries to Small Credit Companies, or Guidance 83, which further signals the fundamental goal of the PRC government to end of P2P business.
 The regulatory actions under such stringent regulation on P2P lending platforms have decimated P2P lending platforms, including many well-known or listed companies such as Yidai, LuFax, and China Rapid Finance (NYSE: XRF).
 As of December 31, 2020, all P2P lending platforms have been exited or have completed their business transformation.
 The Group has ceased new credit offerings since September 6, 2022.
 The Group did not engage in direct loan facilitation between peers, which can be natural persons, legal persons or other organizations.
 While the Group facilitated loans that were directly funded by certain institutional funding partners such as banks, such companies were financial institutions licensed by financial regulatory authorities to lend.
 Facilitation of loans pursuant to the Group's arrangements with such licensed financial institutions was not subject to the regulation set forth in the Interim Online Lending Information Intermediary Measures.
-As such, we do not believe that the Group was an "online lending information intermediary institution" regulated under the above regulations.
-However, we cannot assure you that the CBRC or other PRC regulatory authorities would not expand the applicability of the Interim Online Lending Information Intermediary Measures and determine that the Group was an "online lending information intermediary institution."
+As such, we do not believe that the Group was an "online lending information intermediary institution."
+In the event that the Group is deemed to have operated as an online lending information intermediary institution."
 In the event that the Group is deemed to have operated as an online lending information intermediary institution.
-Intermediary Measures, and accordingly, the Group could be subject to administrative penalties.
+The event that the Group is deemed to have operated as an online lending information intermediary institution.
+The event that the Group is deemed to have operated as an online lending information intermediary Measures, and accordingly, the Group could be subject to administrative penalties.